SalishSeaCast/docs/tides/tides_variations.rst

 |                | phase                      |             |                     |                |                     |                |                     |
 |                | decreased 9 deg            |             |                     |                |                     |                |                     |
 +----------------+----------------------------+-------------+---------------------+----------------+---------------------+----------------+---------------------+

+**Summary**

+* Decreasing the bottom friction increases the :math:`K_1` amplitude at Port Renfrew and Point Atkinson.
+There is no effect at Yorke Island.

+* Decreasing the bottom friction increases the :math:`K_1` phase difference at Port Renfrew and Yorke Island, with the largest response at Port Renfrew.
+The Point Atkinson phase difference has decreased.

+* Decreasing the viscosity has little effect on the :math:`K_1` amplitude and phase at these three locations.

 References
 -------------------------